iirvine/instamapstagram/README.md

 instamapstagram
 =================

-Instagram!
-On a map!!
-Whodathunkit.
+Now you can see people's artfully composed pictures of food on a map!!
+WOW.
 [See it in action!](http://iirvine.github.com/instamapstagram/index.html)

 Mostly a backbone reference app.
 Probably commits some cardinal sins.
 Owes inspiration to [MapGrams](http://www.mapgrams.com/).